midibox/mios32/apps/tutorials/015_enc_absolute/README.txt

     enc_config.cfg.speed_par = 2;
 -------------------------------------------------------------------------------

-You will still be able to change the virtual position precisely so long the encoder is moved slowly.
+You will still be able to change the virtual position precisely as long as the encoder is moved slowly.
 Once it is turned faster, the incrementer value increases (usually by 2..5), so that it should be possible to send values over the complete range with a single turn (without removing